mvp-2003/DealMate/memory-bank/progress.md

 - **User Satisfaction**: 4.5+ star rating target
 - **Total Savings**: $10M+ annual target

-This progress tracking provides a clear view of what's been accomplished, what's in progress, and what needs to be built to achieve the full DealPal vision.
+This progress tracking provides a clear view of what's been accomplished, what's in progress, and what needs to be built to achieve the full DealMate vision.